Daigasso! Band Brothers: Development

 Eventually, Daigasso!
-Band Brothers was released in Japan for the Nintendo DS in 2004 as a launch title; the game was also announced for a North American release, and as late as September 2006, it was listed as "in development", but it is no longer found on Nintendo of America's website.
+Band Brothers was released in Japan for the Nintendo DS in 2004 as a launch title; the game was also announced for a North American release, and as late as September 2006, it was listed as "in development", but is no longer found on Nintendo of America's website.
 It was also listed as "To Be Confirmed" on Nintendo Australia's website until its last relaunch.

-On September 26, 2005, Nintendo released an expansion pack titled Daigasso!
+In September 2005, Nintendo released an expansion pack titled Daigasso!
 Band Brothers Tsuika Kyoku Cartridge (or Great Concert!
 Band Brothers Request Selection Cartridge in English).
 The expansion comes in the form of a GBA cartridge, which is inserted into the DS at the same time as the original Band Brothers card, making Band Brothers the first DS game that uses the GBA port for more than some minor unlockables.
-It features 31 new songs, which were chosen based on a survey posted on Nintendo's website in July 2005.
+It features 31 new songs, which were chosen based on a survey posted on Nintendo's website in July.
 The scores of the songs do not save after being played.

 Sequel

-On June 26, 2008, a sequel named Daigasso!
-Band Brothers DX was released for the Nintendo DS in Japan.
+A sequel named Daigasso!
+Band Brothers DX was released for the Nintendo DS in Japan on June 26, 2008.
 It was released in Europe under the name Jam with the Band on May 21, 2010.
 The sequel is capable of interacting with the Wii through a game-specific channel called the Live Channel, known as the Speaker Channel in Japan.
-Jam with the Band also allows the player to download new songs to the 8 megabyte capacity game cartridge via Nintendo Wi-Fi Connection.
+Jam with the Band also allowed the player to download new songs to the 8 megabyte capacity game cartridge via Nintendo Wi-Fi Connection.

 Daigasso!
 Band Brothers P

-On November 14, 2013, another sequel named Daigasso!
-Band Brothers P was released for the Nintendo 3DS in Japan.
-It was developed by Intelligent Systems.
-On May 1, 2020, Daigasso!
-Band Brothers P was discontinued and became unplayable.
+Another sequel named Daigasso!
+Band Brothers P was released for the Nintendo 3DS in Japan in November 2013, developed by Intelligent Systems.
+The game was discontinued in May 2020 and became unplayable.